Quick Tips on How to Stop Binge Eating

 17.)Don’t compare yourself to others.
 You have your own path and your own dharma.
 Comparing yourself to others takes you off your path and stunts you.
 Try to look forward and move forward on your path rather than stopping yourself by looking longingly at other people’s paths.

 18.)Be kind to your body.
 Learn how to love your body.
 Don’t say mean things to your body, don’t call it fat.
 Don’t engage in fat chat with other people.
 Don’t bond with others by discussing how fat you are or what different diets your going to go on.
-Don’t talk about other people’s bodys’ no matter what they look like.
+Don’t talk about other people’s bodies no matter what they look like.
+When you think about how to stop binge eating, a big part of that is letting go of negativity and bringing more kindness into your world.

 20.)You are not perfect.
 If you have a slip, just start again.
 You don’t have to wait for the next day, you have millions of moments to start over.
 Start over immediately.
 Wash your hands, wash your face, take a shower and just recover from the binge.
 You can do that in any given moment.